developerVilchez/module/README.md

 # Number Formatter

-A small library that adds commas to numbers
+A small library that sum.

 ## Installation